 I have been working in the mathematical sciences; science education; and the philosophy of science.
-I have correspondingly grouped publications, most of which can be found under the Publications tab of this website.
-Forthcoming papers and other publications will be posted as they become available.
-A growing focus in my work is the 1965 discovery of Bernard Lonergan, a methodology called functional specialization.
+Most of my published work can be found under the Publications tab of this website.
+See also Some Research Interests and Works in Progress.

 Terrance J. Quinn

 Department of Mathematical Sciences

 Middle Tennessee State University